publicwhip/publicwhipv2/docs/QuickStart.md

 - Mac: PHPStorm->Preferences->Editor->Inspections->(Cog)->Import Profile
 - Windows: File->Settings->Editor->Inspections->(Cog)->Import Profile

-and importing `qaTools/phpStormInspections.xml` and
+and importing `phpStormInspections.xml` and

 - Mac: PHPStorm->Preferences->Editor->Code Style->(Cog)->Import Scheme->IntelliJ IDEA code style XML
 - Windows: File->Settings->Editor->Inspections->(Cog)->Import Scheme->IntelliJ IDEA code style XML

-and then importing `qaTools/phpStormCodeStyle.xml` to help.
+and then importing `phpStormCodeStyle.xml` to help.

 Other IDEs will be able to make use of the `.editorconfig` file in the root folder to help.